Updated annually

 While James Brown recorded many of his classic hits in Cincinnati on the King Records label, Cincy cannot claim him as an original son.
 However, his legendary and long-time backup band, The J.B.’s, are from the area.

-Some other musical icons claiming Cincy as their home include: Bootsy Collins, a key player–if not the top player–in the funk music scene that headed up Parliament Funkadelic for several years; The Isley Brothers, whose 1959 iconic song “Shout” and later “It’s Your Thing,” grew up in the Lincoln Heights neighborhood before settling in Blue Ash; 1920s legend Mamie Smith “The Queen of the Blues” who was the first black artist, male or female, to record a blues song with vocals, also claimed Cincy as her hometown.
+Some other musical icons claiming Cincy as their home include: Bootsy Collins, a key player–if not THE top player–in the funk music scene that headed up Parliament Funkadelic for several years; The Isley Brothers, whose 1959 iconic song “Shout” and later “It’s Your Thing,” grew up in the Lincoln Heights neighborhood before settling in Blue Ash; 1920s legend Mamie Smith “The Queen of the Blues” who was the first black artist, male or female, to record a blues song with vocals, also claimed Cincy as her hometown.

 The best way to learn about Cincy's musical history is to visit the Cincinnati Black Music Walk of Fame.
+This attraction is free every day of the year and free to the public.

 Celebrate Cincy’s music heritage at Cincinnati Black Music Walk of Fame